apeli23/finblg/data/blog/posts/vidocr.md

 images: 'static/images/individualBlogPostImages/vidocr.png'
 ---

-# How to Extract Text(s) from Videos with Javascript.

 ## Introduction

 Optical Character Recognition (OCR) is a technology that enables computers to read and convert images containing printed text into machine-encoded text.
 In this article, we'll build a simple optical character recognition app using React, HTML Canvas, and Tesseract.js.
 The application will allow users to choose a video containing printed text and then capture a frame from that video to use Tesseract's OCR engine to extract the text from the image.
 The extracted text will appear on the screen for them to view.